Recreation Therapy

 • Leading program of its kind in Virginia

-• Upon graduation students are eligible to take the national examination for a Certified Therapeutic Recreation Specialist (CTRS)
+• Upon graduation students are eligible to take the national examination to become a Certified Therapeutic Recreation Specialist (CTRS)

 • Students earn valuable field experience through a variety of labroatory and outreach services such as: local behviorial health services, therapeutic interventions, Veterans Affairs, working with the on-campus progam for transition-aged young adults with disabilities and gaining skills in adaptive outdoor recreation.